jamespares/Portfolio/README.md

 # Portfolio
 A portfolio of projects to date.
-Includes work done in Power BI, Python and SQL.
+Includes work done in Python, SQL and Power BI.

-Power BI Projects
-# 1
-# 2

-Python Project
+Python Projects
 # 1
 # 2
 # 3